 Biblical CounselingHelping hurting people

-B.A. in Biblical Studies – Biblical Counseling Concentration
+B.A. in Biblical Studies – Biblical Counseling Emphasis

 We don’t have to look far to see that our culture is full of hurting people; those who have been drastically affected by their own sin and the sin of others.
 Many are looking for help, hope, anything to bring some meaning to the pain and struggle they’ve known in their lives.
 A student pursuing the biblical counseling degree will be thoroughly equipped to provide encouragement, support, and biblical direction to those in need.
-The focus of the program is not to ready a student to open a counseling clinic, but to have tools to minister within his or her local body of believers.
+The primary focus of the program is not to ready a student to open a counseling clinic (this takes graduate-level study), but to have tools to minister within his or her local body of believers or other Christian ministry contexts.

 Discipleship is the key focus of this concentration.
 You learn to love the gospel and to lead others to share in the freedom that comes through knowing Christ.
 You are taught to counsel through biblical study and personal accountability.
 You are trained to help Christians identify and reject root sins in their character, subsequently replacing old sinful habits with habits of holiness.
 You learn to demonstrate sympathy and empathy as one who is also in desperate need of grace and on the path of sanctification.